JYVÄSKYLÄ CHRISTIAN INSTITUTE

 - We respect Christian values, but our school has international students and staff with many cultural, ethnic and religious backgrounds

-- We have regional, national and international networ
+- We have regional, national and international network

-- In our campus area we offer excellent facilities (a gym, a library with PCs and internet, free wifi, a restaurant)
+- In our campus area we offer excellent facilities (a library with PCs and internet, free wifi, a restaurant)

 - Our school dormitories offer accommodation for 40 students and hostel guests in double rooms, and also studio flats with private kitchenettes and bathrooms

 - Our school has a great diversity: we have about 150 migrant students from 25 different countries with 19 different languages